zachhhhh/presenton/README.md

 - **GOOGLE_API_KEY=[Your Google API Key]**: Required if using **gemini_flash** as the image provider.
 - **OPENAI_API_KEY=[Your OpenAI API Key]**: Required if using **dall-e-3** as the image provider.

+### Hosted deployments (Render + Vercel)

+If you host the FastAPI backend and the Next.js frontend separately, make sure the UI knows where to find the API:

+- **Vercel frontend + Render backend**: In the Vercel dashboard add an environment variable called `NEXT_PUBLIC_FASTAPI_URL` with the value of your Render FastAPI URL (for example `https://presenton-api.onrender.com`).
+Re-deploy after saving so both the build and runtime pick it up.
+- **Both services on Render**: The included `render.yaml` already injects `NEXT_PUBLIC_FASTAPI_URL="https://${FASTAPI_HOST}.onrender.com"` into the Next.js service and wires the FastAPI service with `FRONTEND_URL`, `FRONTEND_BASE_URL`, and `FRONTEND_HOST`.
+If you rename services update those variables to keep redirects/CORS correct.
+- **Self-hosted/custom domains**: Either set `NEXT_PUBLIC_FASTAPI_URL` in your hosting provider or export it locally before `npm run build`.
+The new `apiFetch` helper automatically falls back to `http://localhost:8000` in development if nothing is set.

+With that variable defined the frontend bypasses Vercel rewrites and talks directly to FastAPI, eliminating the “Failed to create presentation” errors when running on hosted platforms.

 You can disable anonymous telemetry using the following environment variable:
 - **DISABLE_ANONYMOUS_TELEMETRY=[true/false]**: Set this to **true** to disable anonymous telemetry.